 They come in three main types: single yellow lines, double yellow lines and zigzag yellow lines.

 A single yellow line means parking is restricted during certain times.
-You’ll always find a nearby sign showing the exact hours parking isn’t allowed.
+You’ll always find a nearby sign showing the exact hours during which parking isn’t allowed.
 It is usually on weekdays from 8 am to 6 pm.
 Outside these times, you can normally park there.

 These lines are common near shops, offices and stations where traffic needs to keep moving during busy times.
 However, remember that single yellow line rules may vary from city to city and even within the city sometimes.
 Therefore, it is always a good idea to check and confirm the road signs before parking to avoid any fines.